My dentist suggested that I have my wisdom teeth taken out. But they're not causing problems. Do I need to have my wisdom teeth removed?

 See more Expert Answers

-- Wisdom teeth.
-American Association of Oral and Maxillofacial Surgeons. http://www.aaoms.org/conditions-and-treatments/wisdom-teeth.
+- Wisdom teeth management.
+American Association of Oral and Maxillofacial Surgeons. https://www.aaoms.org/images/uploads/pdfs/Ebook_Wisdom_Teeth_R.pdf.
 Accessed Oct.
-2, 2013.
+30, 2023.